 There are ongoing duties that must be diligently performed by the sponsoring organisations during the span of the sponsor licence.
 Failure to carry out such duties can have serious ramifications for the sponsor as well as the migrant.
 Our team can help you understand the details of a Sponsor Licence application in London, opening you up to the UK.

 Contact our Sponsor Licence Application Lawyers in London

-At Karir immigration lawyers in London, we have a wealth of expertise in successfully assisting sponsors to obtain their Sponsor Licence applications for the UK, as well as in developing compliance systems and auditing their compliance.
+At Karir Immigration lawyers in London, we have a wealth of expertise in successfully assisting sponsors to obtain their Sponsor Licences, as well as in developing compliance systems and auditing their compliance.

 For expert advice and assistance with a Sponsor Licence application in London, please contact us.